 A simple tool is used to check the adjustment on the brake push rod.
 A sliding center pin is adjusted to touch the push rod tip.
 The tool is then flipped over and used to check the master cylinder.
 The push rod is adjusted until it matches the master cylinder.

-Brake fluid contaminated with petroleum can cause the same type problem.
-The seal in the brake master cylinder will swell and block the return port.
-If petroleum is added to a brake system, every piece of rubber in the system will generally have to be replaced.
+Brake fluid contaminated with petroleum, such as power steering fluid, will cause a similar problem.
+Oil causes the seals in the brake master cylinder to swell and block the return port.
+If petroleum enters a brake system, every piece of rubber in the system will generally have to be replaced.
 Oil attacks the rubber and causes it to swell and deteriorate.

 Petroleum cannot be flushed out of a brake system